Govindarajan-D/DP-500-Exam/README.md

 DAX:
 1. SUMX(KEEPFILTERS(),MEASURE) -> Forces to use the filter in KEEPFILTER while evaluating the MEASURE, and the Implicit CALCULATE won't overwrite it during context transition.
 2. Nested iterators - Cardinality of the the outer iteration defines the peformance.
+3. USERELATIONSHIP cannot be used when row level security is defined for the table in which the measure is included.